IPhone 6: Design

 The design of the iPhone 6 and iPhone 6 Plus is influenced by that of the iPad Air with a glass front that is curved around the edges of the display, and an aluminum rear that contains two plastic strips for the antenna.
 The back is built of 6000-series aluminum.
+The enclosure of the device is a single piece of aluminum that spans the back and sides.
+This results in rounded sides that are distinct from the flat sides seen on the iPhone 4 to iPhone 5s.
 Both models come in gold, silver, and "space gray" finishes.
 The iPhone 6 has a thickness of 6.9 mm, while the iPhone 6 Plus is 7.1 mm in thickness; both are thinner than the iPhone 5c and iPhone 5s.
 The iPhone 6 was the thinnest iPhone produced by Apple until the iPhone Air (0.22 inches/5.64 mm) was released in 2025.